christopherpadams/auctionr/cran-comments.md

 * Removed unnecessary console logging from the parameter estimation routine.

-NOTE: The first two expressions in the auction_model example run in < 5 seconds and are sufficient to test the function.
-The remaining expressions are wrapped in `\dontrun` because they take a long time to run.
-These remaining expressions are important to demonstrate real-world use, and cannot be simplified without losing their value.
+* Moved the example code wrapped in `\dontrun` to a vignette "auctionr.Rmd".
+The remaining auction_model() example should run in < 5 seconds.